Skip to content

 Pros:

-• Legal in all states and straightforward to implement
+• Legal in all states

 • Encourages cash payments, which have no processing fees